shawnduong18/ucsd-parking-dashboard/README.md

 **UCSD Transportation Services** provided 20 quarterly parking occupancy survey files spanning Fall 2019 through Winter 2025–26.
 Each file records physical stall counts — occupied and empty — at 10 hourly snapshots throughout a single survey day, broken down by lot and permit type.

-And I used the following tools:
+I used the following tools for my analysis and modeling:

 **Python** was the backbone of the entire data pipeline.
 I used it to clean and combine the source files, engineer features for the machine learning model, and export pre-computed predictions for the dashboard.